2025 / 03 / 27 22~27°C 70~99%

 Airports Council International

 Macau International Airport Company Limited (CAM) has joined Airports Council International (ACI) since the commencement of Macau International Airport (MIA) in December 1995.
-ACI is an international airport organization that represents the collective interests of 712 airport members around the world and is committed to promote excellence in the airport management and operations.
-Currently, ACI has their members operating over 1,925 airports in 171 countries and territories.
+ACI is an international airport organization that represents the collective interests of 814 airport members around the world and is committed to promote excellence in the airport management and operations.
+Currently, ACI has their members operating over 2,110 airports in 169 countries and territories (Data as of December 2024).
 ACI’s headquarter is set in Montreal, Canada, with five regional divisions in Africa, Asia-Pacific and Middle East, Europe, Latin America–Caribbean and North America.